headshot

 Research

-Current Project
+Postdoctoral Project

 Measuring a Patient: Psychometric and Clinimetric Validation Practices and the Emergence of Idiographic Indexes, 1970s-2000s

-My current project, “Measuring a Patient,” historically and methodologically contextualizes the emergence of individualized health assessment instruments, such as the Patient Generated Index (PGI) and the Schedule for Evaluation of Individualized Quality of Life (SEIQoL).
+“Measuring a Patient” historically and methodologically contextualizes the emergence of individualized health assessment instruments, such as the Patient Generated Index (PGI) and the Schedule for Evaluation of Individualized Quality of Life (SEIQoL).
 Using historical methods, I examine the ways in which individualized measuring practices challenge dominant theoretical views of measurement held by philosophers and scientists.
 The scope of historical research includes (1) examining published arguments and debates between psychometric and clinimetric measuring perspectives during the 1970s-2000s, as well as (2) tracing the adoption of subject-oriented modelling techniques and instrument design from Social Judgement Theory to be used for patients’ own assessments of themselves, and (3) the emergence of the “nomothetic” (general, law-like phenomena) and “idiographic” (individual phenomena) distinction within behavioral assessment methodology and its impacts on clinical measurement practices and discourse.

 Dissertation